 Below is a summary of some key new emergency measures designed to help small companies and freelancers, with links to application procedures.
 We intend to keep this list updated and welcome information on any additional programmes.

 But US institutions have joined together to lobby Congress to include $4bn in aid for struggling arts groups across the country and to implement a universal charitable tax deduction to encourage individuals to donate.
 The American Alliance of Museums has launched a campaign urging people to contact members of Congress in support of this cause, and the Metropolitan Museum in New York, which is forecasting its own shortfall of $100m because of the coronavirus, is aiming to amplify the message with the social media tag #CongressSaveCulture.
-Now that the Senate bill has passed, Tom Schuler, chief government affairs officer at the Met, anticipates that much of this lobbying will focus on a new round of stimulus legislation.
-“We'll be going back for it,” he says.

 The US Small Business Administration (SBA) is working directly with state governors to open the way for targeted low-interest loans to small businesses and non-profits that have been severely affected by the coronavirus.
 Its Economic Injury Disaster Loan program provides small businesses with working capital loans of up to $2m that can offset a temporary loss of revenue.
 SBA also offers Lender Match, a free online tool that connects small businesses with approved lenders within 48 hours.